 This is a bad idea because those pages will likely count as duplicate content, which means they won’t rank.

 Beware of using virtual offices

 Google wants your office to be a physical location with employees on site.
 Using virtual offices in popular locations goes against its terms.

 If you’re caught doing this, you could have your virtual office(s) and your main office struck off Google’s rankings, which means you’ll have to start again from scratch.

 Some sites will want to charge you for posting your business listing.
-It’s safe to say that whatever the charge is, the link won’t be worth the price.
+But it’s safe to say that whatever the charge is, the link won’t be worth the price.

-Some businesses have added SEO keywords to the end of their company name on their Google My Business listing.
+Some businesses have added SEO keywords to the end of their company name on their Google Business Profile.